lqdev/luisquintanilla.me/_src/posts/generate-mecard-qr-code-fsharp.md

 ## Conclusion

 Since I already had the code snippet to do this available, creating a MeCard was straightforward.
-I've since replaced my vCard with a [MeCard](/mecard.txt).
+I've since added my [MeCard](/mecard.txt) alongside by vCard.
 You can check out the corresponding [QR code](/images/contact/qr-mecard.svg) in my [contact](/contact) page.